HuakunShen/Super-Resolution/datasets/README.md

 > At least 15GB of space is expected for all datasets.

-The `setup.sh` uses `wget` to download datasets from a raspberry pi server from my home, so it might not be very stable.
+The `setup.sh` uses `wget` to download datasets from a raspberry pi server running at my home, so it might not be very stable.
 If it doesn't work, you can always use the cloud drive links below to download the datasets and `unzip` them manually.

 [DIV2KCustom Download Link](https://1drv.ms/u/s!AtWR2LUs_Xh6ie8QVcZzsVhygcqlbQ?e=4h7DUG)